AndrewDiles/deezbotbois/README.md

 - Need to return to Nav bar and correct the size of buttons/their content, based on @media screen query so they fit in the bar while the screen is more narrow

+- ToolTips on attributes can remain with fast mousemovement: going to remove them based on a timer.

+- ToolTips on weapons / accessories in inventory bounces window up and down once enough items make scrolling possible.
+Going to make up and down arrows to navigate.